what do the letters on golf clubs mean

 To get a better understanding of what each set of letters means, consult an online lettering guide or ask someone more knowledgeable than you.
 You should also take note of any additional lines or symbols that may appear alongside the letters, as these could provide further information regarding the type and length of the club.

-Now that you’ve got a basic idea of how to read club lettering, go ahead and check out all your clubs!
+Now that you’ve got a basic idea of how to read club lettering, go ahead and check out all your clubs.
 Make sure that their names match up with the initials printed on their bases so you don’t accidentally pick up the wrong one next time you’re out playing golf.

 Driver Lettering